|DNA = contingent

 The number of mutations in a cancer can vary from a handful (10–20) to (the more usual) hundreds or thousands.
 (38)

 Above that, the genetic landscape of tumors is not static, but continually evolving.
 Cancer researchers introduced the word 'neochromosomes': Neochromosomes (in liposarcomas) are made up of pieces of the 46 chromosomes that each human cell normally carries.
+This heterogeneity is beneficial for the origin and evolution of tumor growth and the emergence of drug resistance.
+See also: .

 - Aging.
 Increases in frequencies of mutations and chromosome rearrangements with increasing age have been detected in a variety of cells and organisms.
 Further, Retrotransposition is associated with genome instability during chronological aging.
 Further: Somatic retrotransposition as a driver of aging.